 Let Us Calculate Your Options

-Before you begin any car financing process, it is essential to first understand financing and to determine if it is right for you.
+Before you begin any vehicle financing process, it is essential to first understand financing and to determine if it is right for you.
 Whether you consider yourself an expert or know nothing at all about financing a car, Enterprise can help prepare you for what to expect and how to get the financing for your vehicle purchase.

 In order to give you a better understanding of how a loan term impacts the total payment for the life of the contract, we’ve compiled a sample comparison between a three-year and a five-year credit transaction.
 Check out our Determining How Much You Can Afford section for tips on deciding what kind of car financing is best for you.

 Have you seen or heard some language and terms you don’t understand?
 Our Financing Terms section explains key definitions that are important for you to know.
 And be sure to read through our Things to Consider section so that you’re fully prepared to discuss financing before you arrive at the dealership.
 This section also explains what you can expect once you are there.
-Our What Your Credit Score Means section explains the importance of credit scores when financing a car and how you can obtain a copy for yourself.
+Our What Your Credit Score Means section explains the importance of credit scores when financing a vehicle and how you can obtain a copy for yourself.

 Financing Terms for You to Know